acmepjz/meandmyshadow/docs/ScriptAPI.md

 Example: see the example for moveTo().

-* getBaseLocation()

-Returns the base position of the block.
-Mainly used for moving blocks.

 * setLocation(x,y)

 Move the block to the new position without updating the velocity of block.

 Example: omitted since it's almost the same as moveTo().

+* getBaseLocation() / setBaseLocation(x,y)

+Get or set the base position of the block.
+Mainly used for moving blocks.

 * growTo(w,h)